chenyyxx/DataIntegration/README.md

 Args:
 - output_path (str): the path you want the data to be saved.
-- df (pandas.Data.Frame): the processed data to be saved.
+- df (pandas.DataFrame): the processed data to be saved.
 - name (str): the output name of the data.
 - save_format (str): the saving format.
 Choose between 'gzip' or 'csv'.
 Default to gz.

 Returns:
-pandas.Data.Frame: return filtered data in the form of pandas Data.Frame
+pandas.DataFrame: return filtered data in the form of pandas DataFrame

 Example: